fdelbrayelle/generator-jhipster-kafka/README.md

 2. Create a JHipster project in a new folder: `mkdir myproject && cd myproject && jhipster` (you can also create a backend project only with `jhipster --skip-client`)
 3. Choose `Apache Kafka as asynchronous messages broker` in server side options when answering the following question : "Which other technologies would you like to use?"
 4. In the same folder, then run `yo jhipster-kafka` and then follow the use case you need
-5. After the generation have been done, run Kafka with: `docker-compose -f src/main/docker/kafka.yml up -d` (or without `-d` and ensure you have a docker-compose version >= 1.27.4)
+5. After the generation have been done, run Kafka with: `docker-compose -f src/main/docker/kafka.yml up -d` (or without `-d` and ensure you have the latest docker-compose version and that you have uncommented `127.0.0.1:` in your `kafka.yml` locally)
 6. Run your application with: `./mvnw`

 The different [use cases](USE_CASES.md) are listed on another page.